coderAnkittripathi/Smart-A.I-With-3d-visuals/README.md

 -I have made the code(see code file)
 -I have made 3d box(see 3dbox.stl)
 -I have used camera for interact with us and give details of images(tried on vs-code)

+**Why I make his project:**
+-I made this project because I love to make project with grow my learnings and also for highway and undrcity